This article recently appeared on the front page of the Iowa Today section of the Cedar Rapids Gazette:

 Mortality gets tricky once players encounter Trials of Faith, ranging from car accidents and droughts to children with lice.

-Hall said he's dealt with his own trials, including his divorce, troubles with children, and financial and professional difficulties.
-But, he said, he happily remarried and is enjoying his new profession as Mapletree's publisher.
+Hall said he’s dealt with his own trials, including his divorce, troubles with children, and financial and professional difficulties.
+But, he said, he is enjoying his new profession as Mapletree’s publisher.

 "I've had to develop an attitude that I can grow and learn from obstacles," Hall said.